Nizuii/Working-Of-Web/DNS.md

 ### Second Level Domain

 In the **example.com** the .com part is the TLD and example is the Second Level Domain.
+The Second Level Domain is limited to 63 characters + the TLD.
+It can only use characters such as a-z, 0-9 and only hyphens.

+### Subdomain

+A subdomain sits on the left side of the second level domain using a period to seperate it.
+For example, in **alexander.example.com** the **alexander** part is the subdomain.
+The subdomain has the same creation restrictions as the second level domain, being limited to 63 characters and can only use characters such as a-z, 0-9 and only hyphens.